-Serbia: Russia reduces gas supplies to Serbia due to the 200MEUR dept12.
-November 2014. / News Serbia Energy
+Serbia: Russia reduces gas supplies to Serbia due to the 200MEUR dept, News Serbia Energy

 Russian President Vladimir Putin has decided, after a visit to Serbia, to cut gas deliveries to Serbia by 28 percent.
 Aleksandar Antic, the Minister of Energy, should write a letter of protest to the Russian company in charge of gas supplies.